Chiwere language: Causative suffix

 The causative, wherein the subject causes or makes something else to do or be something, is expressed via the suffix -hi.
+The verbs prefixed by da- are intransitive and are made transitive with the -hi suffix.

 Tense

 "Tense" in Chiwere can be divided into present/past and future.
-Present and past tenses are unmarked in the language, and are distinguished by actual statements of time using words like "yesterday" or "today."
+Present and past tenses are unmarked in the language, and are distinguished by actual statements of time using words like "yesterday" or "today".
 The future tense is indicated with the particle hnye, which follows the verb.

 Personal pronouns

 Chiwere is a pro-drop language; once the subject of the sentence has been established, it can be omitted.